 This year I am I the link governor for literacy.Since completing a PhD in 2008, I have enjoyed working in both the public and private sector in business support and project management, and I now work for a health tech company in Bath.
 I am passionate about education, learning, organisations and people working together to achieve common goals.
 I have a growing interest in mental health and well being and will do all I can to support the school in this area.
 I strive to do all I can to serve the school and help St Philips be the best school it can be for all our children and the staff who do so much for them

 Mr Alex Higgins (Vice Chair)

 Through my career in banking Iíve developed a sound understand of accounting, business and finance.
 Having worked in multiple departments of banking I have a fully rounded knowledge of the banking industry and a deep understanding of how it works.
 In my role as portfolio manager I helped the relationship director I supported transfer some Bristol schools into academies, this included setting up the entity (trust, limited company), registering these with the correct authorities, opening the correct accounts for each entity and assisting with the transfer of assets from the old entity to the new.

 Mrs Jo Coppens

 I have worked at St Philipís since 2002; I started as a class teacher; mainly in Key Stage Two.
-I am now the deputy head teacher and currently non-class based.
-I have a variety of roles in school which include the oversight of children in receipt of Pupil Premium Funding, leading Maths, whole school assessment and this year, head of Key Stage One.
+I am now the deputy head teacher and non-class based.
+I have a variety of roles in school which include the oversight of children in receipt of Pupil Premium Funding and whole school assessment.
 As a result of having a wide range of roles in school and being part of the schools journey for a number of years I feel that I have a lot to contribute to the governing board as we continue on our journey of self-improvement.